Citrix Workspace app Desktop Lock

 - Configure StoreFront sites for HTTPS access, create a server certificate signed by your domain certificate authority, and add HTTPS binding to the default website.

-- Ensure pass-through with smart card is enabled (enabled by default).
+- Ensure pass-through authentication with smart card is enabled (enabled by default).

 - Enable Kerberos.

-- Enable Kerberos and Pass-through with smart card.
+- Enable Kerberos and pass-through authentication with smart card.

 - Enable Anonymous access on the IIS Default website and use Integrated Windows Authentication.

 - Ensure the IIS Default Web Site does not require SSL and ignores client certificates.

 - Use the Group Policy Management Console to configure Local Computer Policies on the user device.